-Equipping of selected deacons to become trainers in a short term evangelism training ministry / by William F. Watkins.
-Watkins, William F. 1991 Developing and implementing a mentoring program to at-risk youth / by George Christopher Watson.
-Watson, George Christopher 2004 Pastoral facilitation of personal and relational development through growth groups / by Ralph Webb.
-Webb, Ralph 1978 Training and equipping lay-people to be spiritual leaders with a shepherd's heart / by Wendell Webb.
-Webb, Wendell 2011 Creating a Process for Developing Male Servant Leaders / by John W. Wells Jr. Wells, John W., Jr. 2014 Enhancing church staff relationships using the Myers-Briggs type indicator and the California Psychological Inventory / by Mitch Wesley.
-Wesley, Mitch 2000 Creating a Church Culture That Embraces an Evolving Multi- Ethnic Congregation/ by Julius Lloyd West West, Julius Lloyd 2011 Development and use of an ethical model in a counseling ministry on a technological university campus / by John Paul Wheeler.
+Training and equipping lay-people to be spiritual leaders with a shepherd's heart / by Wendell Webb.
+Webb, Wendell 2011 Creating a Process for Developing Male Servant Leaders / by John W. Wells Jr. Wells, John W., Jr. 2014 Reaching the Next Generation for Christ at Faith Lutheran Church: Developing Peer-Based Conversational Evangelism with and for Millennials and Gen Z / by Paul G. Wenz Wenz, Paul G. 2020 Raising Up New Lay Leaders At Trinity Baptist Church In Lakewood, Washington Using A Learning Covenant / C. Les Wesley Wesley, C. Les 2016 Enhancing church staff relationships using the Myers-Briggs type indicator and the California Psychological Inventory / by Mitch Wesley.
+Wesley, Mitch 2000 Creating a Church Culture That Embraces an Evolving Multi-Ethnic Congregation/ by Julius Lloyd West West, Julius Lloyd 2011 Development and use of an ethical model in a counseling ministry on a technological university campus / by John Paul Wheeler.
 Wheeler, John Paul 1991 Analyzing and ministering to need as a way of promoting growth in the Baptist Student Union of Western Illinois University / by J. Samuel White.
 White, J. Samuel 1989 Implementing partnership between the North American Mission Board and its partners by jointly developing an assessment tool for Baptist ministry centers / by L. Jean White.
 White, L. Jean 2001 Using a preaching advisory team to improve the preaching ministry / by Randall J. White.
-White, Randall J. 2000 Utilizing affinity groups to build relationships, share Christ, and lead people to become missional / by Anthony Charles Whitmire.
+White, Randall J. 2000 Equipping Thai leaders / by Jeri Whitfield Whitfield, Jeri 2019 Utilizing affinity groups to build relationships, share Christ, and lead people to become missional / by Anthony Charles Whitmire.
 Whitmire, Anthony Charles 2007 Cooperative agreement between the Home Mission Board and the Canadian Convention of Southern Baptists / by Fermin Agustin Whittaker.
 Whittaker, Fermin Agustin 1992 Pedagogy and worship: the First Baptist Church of Silver City, New Mexico / by Don Howard Wiley.
-Wiley, Don Howard 1982

-Matching the man to his ministry: a workshop of intentionality for pastors / by Paul Nelson Wilhelm.
+Wiley, Don Howard 1982 Matching the man to his ministry: a workshop of intentionality for pastors / by Paul Nelson Wilhelm.
 Wilhelm, Paul Nelson 1997 Developing a church growth manual for Southern Baptist Puerto Rican churches according to the principles of contextualization / by Larry Wilkerson.
 Wilkerson, Larry 1983 Equipping a group of church members to use mass marketing in order to attract visitors to church services / by Ben Wilkins.
 Wilkins, Ben 1995 Creating an inter-church school for lay ministry training / by Charles Barry Willbanks.
 Willbanks, Charles Barry 1977 How to initiate a house church planting movement in Ciudad Juárez, Mexico / by James A. Williams, Jr. Williams, James A. Jr. 2006 Maturing disciples by contracting selected goals / by Richard L. Williams.
-Williams, Richard L. 1980 The Intentional Spiritual Formation of Taylor Memorial Baptist Church, by Integrating Theological, Doctrinal, and Spiritual Rigor in Choir Rehearsal and Performance / by Frederick J. Wilson.
-Wilson, Frederick J. 2012 Developing and implementing a Laos ministry base for First Baptist Church of Palm Desert / by James Lawrence Wilson.
-Wilson, James Lawrence 1991 Preparing Leaders to Work With New Churches as Short-Term Missionaries in Valley Rim Southern Baptist Association in Mesa, Arizona / by Debra Wolfrey Wolfrey, Debra 2014 Strengthening the prayer lives of a selected group of First Chinese Baptist Church members by teaching them to lead public prayers that are prepared / by Benny Wong.
-Wong, Benny 2001 Training church planters in the former Soviet Union / by John Worcester.
-Worcester, John 2000 Leadership Coaching for Pastors Leading to Personal Fulfillment and Higher Levels of Ministry Performance/ by Michael Wright Wright, Michael 2008 Increasing knowledge among church members concerning the praise of God / by Mitchell Warren Wright.
-Wright, Mitchell Warren 1985
+Williams, Richard L. 1980 Forming and equipping a connections ministry team for Celebration Baptist Church to enable people to feel wanted, needed, and moved by the mission of the church / by Ronald J. Williams, Jr. Williams, Ronald J. Jr. 2018 The Intentional Spiritual Formation of Taylor Memorial Baptist Church, by Integrating Theological, Doctrinal, and Spiritual Rigor in Choir Rehearsal and Performance / by Frederick J. Wilson.
+Wilson, Frederick J. 2012